ccarson1/openwordbible/README.md

    ```

-Guilines for the NER dataset
+Guidelines for the NER dataset

 **Labels**
 ```bash